Welpyes/Termux-Pseudo-Bootloader/README.md

 # Termux-Pseudo-Bootloader
 A rewrite of my 'pseudo systemd bootloader bash script' to the C programming language

+---

+>> [!INFO]
+> this may or may not be maintained in the future as this is just a side project of me learning c

+## Installation
+1. Download the latest release from this repo
+2.

 dependencies:
 ```
 pkg update && pkg upgrade